Patient Handbook for Pioneers Medical Center

 - Are You a Hospital Inpatient or Outpatient?

 Patients With No Insurance Coverage

 Pioneers Medical Center offers a Financial Assistance Program to assist with the costs associated with your hospital stay.
 A representative from Patient Financial Services will meet with you to review our program and determine eligibility.
-For our patients who do not qualify for the Financial Assistance Program, our Business Partner – AR Services can assist you in setting up a 10-month interest-free payment plan.
-For larger balances, they offer a Medical Financing Program at a competitive rate.
+For our patients who do not qualify for the Financial Assistance Program, we offer in-house payment plans for up to 12-months.

 If you have a question about a bill, a member of our Patient Financial Services Team will be happy to help.

 Please contact us Monday through Friday, 8:00 a.m. to 4:30 p.m.